 - Lost packages and complicated freight claims processes.
 Freight claims are almost inevitable, but again, they represent a problem with a viable freight claim solution through modern technology.

-The Customer Experience in Freight Management Depends on Clear, Concise, and Speedy Operations and Data
+Customer Experience in Freight Management Depends on Clear, Concise, Speedy Operations & Data

 Companies that are looking to stand out in the crowded supply-chain market focus more on customer-centric initiatives.
 Such businesses identify every customer interaction touchpoint to enhance the customer experience in freight.